-A mint mark is a letter or other symbol that identifies the mint at which a given coin has been made.
+A mint mark is a letter or other symbol that identifies the mint at which a given coin was made.
 On most U.S. coins, the mint mark will be a D (for the Denver or Dahlonega mint), an S (for San Francisco), P was used (for Philadelphia), CC (for Carson City.) or a W (for West Point).
 The positions of the mint marks on some of the currently circulating U.S. coins are given below, but keep in mind that if the mint mark is absent, the coin was minted at Philadelphia.

 Example Mint Mark Locations